Henryhaulka/u-learning/README.md

-U-learning is an online school-like platform where students can learn new skills and concepts ranging from programming, engineering, Football, Music, Culture and more.
-The app was built with myraid features established to help students and teachers have the best experience of online learning.
-Students can subscribe to free and paid courses and get certified after course completion.
-This app has a lot features which this README can't contain, to have a feel, best visit the live demo
+U-learning is an online school-like platform where students can learn new skills and concepts ranging from Programming, Engineering, Football, Music, Culture and more.
+U-learning is built with plethora of features established to help students and teachers have the best user experience of online learning.
+Students can subscribe to free and paid courses and get certified after Course completion.
+This app has a lot features that this README can't contain,  to have a feel, best visit the live demo.